amiecorso/RefrigeratorSim/README.md

 ## Overview
-This is a simulator that models the operation of a refrigerator connected to a smart plug, with the goal of minimizing the associated CO2 emissions.
+This is a simulator that models the operation of a refrigerator connected to a smart plug, with the goal of minimizing associated CO2 emissions.
 The simulation runs for one month, during which time the algorithm governing when to turn the refrigerator on or off has access to a perfect 1-hour forecast of the MOER (Marginal Operating Emissions Rate) of the energy grid.
 The algorithm may also use historical data as it becomes available.
 Subject to the following constraints and parameters: